YunyingYang/AIP-Assessment-3/README.md

 ### Version

-v0.01: It illustrates the overall structure of the app, contains basic components but is not fully functional.
+v 1.0.0: It illustrates the overall structure of the app, contains basic components but is not fully functional. v 1.0.1:

 ### Components